Dave Christensen is the greatest lawyer inside and out.” - Tashee P. - Oak Park, MI

 Any auto accident can send your life in a direction you didn’t expect.
 But a hit and run accident poses special challenges to injured motorists and their families.
 If the police can’t find the person who hit you, you are going to need an experienced hit and run attorney to fight for your recovery.

 After a hit and run accident, or any auto accident, your first line of defense is a no-fault auto insurance policy.
-If you are an insured driver or have a family member with a policy, that auto insurer will cover your medical expenses, lost wages, and attendant care costs.
+If you are an insured driver or have a family member with a policy in your household, that auto insurer will cover your medical expenses, lost wages, and attendant care costs.

-As a pedestrian, bicyclist, or motorcycle rider, your hit and run attorney will file a no-fault claim can get even harder.
-When you file a claim for benefits, your auto insurer will likely claim that there was no accident involved at all.
+As a pedestrian, bicyclist, or motorcycle rider, you can face even higher hurdles when you file your no-fault claim.
+Your auto insurer will likely claim that there was no accident involved at all.
 You and your auto accident attorneys will need to use police reports, witness testimony, and accident reconstruction experts to prove that you are entitled to no-fault benefits at all.

 The more serious the hit and run accident, the bigger the risk is that an injured motorist’s recovery will go unpaid.
 With no defendant in sight, a fatal hit and run accident can leave the deceased’s family searching for a way to make up the loss of support, income, and companionship.
 Traditional third party litigation is not an option because there is no at-fault driver to sue.